colbyford/sparkitecture/README.md

 By: Colby T. Ford, Ph.D.

-A collection of “cookbook-style” scripts.
+A collection of “cookbook-style” scripts for Apache Spark.